sellout/sellout.github.com/_posts/2020-02-26-RIO-response.md

 ## Custom `ReaderT`

-Nope.
-No no no.
+I don't agree with this section.

-The `LoggingT` situation leading to here *is* exactly the kind of thing that should make you rethink what you're doing, but newtyping a `newtype` (which isn't *completely* unreasonable in some cases) is not the way to do it.
+The `LoggingT` situation leading to here *is* exactly the kind of thing that should make you [rethink what you're doing](#logging), but newtyping a `newtype` (which is fine in some cases) is not the way to do it.

 ## Be more general!